Uncovering the biology of cell rejuvenation to develop new therapies for age driven diseases

 Each of us developed from a single cell passed down by our parents, yet we’re not born at our parent’s age and we begin our post-development lives in full health.
 The biology inherited from our parents is safely scrubbed, renewed and restarted, with evidence of a in the embryo shortly after conception.

-Yamanaka factors (OSKM) rejuvenate multiple cell types and extend the lifespan of disease models, but are optimised to activate a tumor-inducing pathway, posing safety concerns for therapeutic development.
+Yamanaka factors (OSKM) rejuvenate multiple cell types and extend the lifespan of mouse models, but were optimised to activate a tumor-inducing pathway, posing safety concerns for therapeutic development.

-World leaders in AI virtual cells and cell aging clocks
+Leaders in virtual cells and cell aging clocks

 51³Ô¹ÏÍø¹ÙÍø has assembled a world-class team of scientists that bridge machine learning and cell biology.